NervanaSystems/ngraph/doc/sphinx/source/introduction.rst

 Solution: nGraph and PlaidML
 ============================

-We developed nGraph and integrated it with PlaidML to allow developers to accelerate deep learning performance and address the problem of scalable kernel libraries.
-To address the problem of scaling backends, nGraph applies graph-level optimizations to deep learning computations and unifies computational graphsfrom deep learning frameworks with nGraph IR.
+We developed nGraph and integrated it with :ref:`PlaidML <ngraph_plaidml_backend>` to allow developers a way to accelerate deep learning performance and address the problem of scalable kernel libraries.
+To address the problem of scaling backends, nGraph applies graph-level optimizations to deep learning computations and unifies computational graphs from deep learning frameworks with nGraph's :abbr:`IR (Intermediate Representation)`.

 In conjunction with nGraph's graph-level optimizations, PlaidML automatically applies low-level optimizations to improve deep learning performance.